Traffic Light System Examples

 Mowing detected

 These two nodes are the most important nodes of this scenario.
-Grassland FOIs are required to be moved at least once per year in the specified time interval.
-Browser App Screenshots of few example FOIs with detected FOI-level or pixel-level mowing are shown in the Table below.
+Grassland FOIs are required to be mowed at least once per year in the specified time interval.
+Example FOIs below have detected either FOI-level or pixel-level mowing.

-Large and not homogenous FOIs Large and not homogenous FOIs
+Large and not homogeneous FOIs Large and not homogeneous FOIs

-Large and not homogenous FOIs Large and not homogenous FOIs
+Large and not homogeneous FOIs Large and not homogeneous FOIs

 Consistent with annual crop